SrivastavaPuneet/ICCWorldCup2019/readme.txt

 The format of the all the player-wise stats are as follows (Player name: Runs,) - David Warner : 16, Aaron Finch : 8, Usman Khawaja : 88, Steven Smith : 5

-Output file is GROUP27_matchDetails.tsv
+Output file is matchDetails.tsv

-GROUP27_playerDetails.py :
+playerDetails.py :

 Here, we have captured data of players across all the matches played by them.
 The details cover the profile information and the player pictures.